Skip to main content

 On August 19, 2022, our lives changed forever when my dad’s life took an unexpected turn, and he was diagnosed with acute lymphoblastic leukemia (ALL).
 Just two days earlier, on August 17, he was scheduled to undergo surgery to remove three brain aneurysms.
 What we thought would be a critical but straightforward surgery instead became the moment that revealed something far more life-altering.
 His aneurysm surgery was put on hold when doctors discovered his leukemia, and from that day on, our family entered a fight we never expected.

 In the next two years following his diagnosis, my dad’s journey involved an extensive treatment plan to eliminate the disease.
-Danny’s treatment required ongoing chemotherapy, blood transfusions, and a bone marrow transplant.
+Danny’s treatment required ongoing chemotherapy, blood transfusions, and immunotherapy treatments.
 The full extent of my dad’s care required additional hospitalizations and close monitoring.
 These years tested him in every possible way, both physically and emotionally.

 The years that followed were filled with fear, uncertainty, and relentless determination.
 We lived in survival mode, measuring time in treatments, hospital visits, and small victories that meant everything.
 Through it all, my dad faced each battle with a strength and resilience that continues to inspire me.
 He endured setbacks, long days of treatment, and moments of unimaginable exhaustion, yet he never stopped fighting.
 His courage carried our family through some of the hardest days of our lives.